 - Have achieved ALSO Approved Instructor status.

-- Have completed and submitted an application form, along with a letter of recommendation from a current Advisory Faculty member.
+- Have completed and submitted an Advisory Faculty Application form(2 page DOC), along with a letter of recommendation from a current Advisory Faculty member.

 - Receive final approval from the ALSO Advisory Board.